VIISON/composer-rules-plugin/README.md

 License
 -------

-composer-rules-plugin is licensed under the MIT License - see the LICENSE file for details.
+`VIISON/composer-rules-plugin` is licensed under the MIT License - see the LICENSE file for details.